Flutterish/osu-framework-designer/README.md

   * [ ] Duplicate
   * [X] Dont use snap guides ( currently control )
 * [ ] Grouping
+* [ ] Effects ( glow and such.
+Since they use a buffered contaiener, they will be marked as bad for performance )
 * [ ] Unions
   * [ ] Union ( A∪B )
   * [ ] Substract ( A/B )